 Mirror boxes typically have four interlocking pieces to keep the mirror secure.
 You will slide the four sections together to form two separate pieces matching your desired size box.
 Once you have the basic shape, you should line the corners with crumpled packing paper and bubble wrap for reinforcement since these areas are vulnerable during transit.
 Before you slide your padded mirror into the box, don’t forget to mark it as fragile if other people will be handling the mirror during transport.

 Carefully combine the two separate pieces of your mirror box together to form your box around your padded mirror.
 Before you close it up, fill in any empty space with more crumpled packing paper.
 The mirror should be securely in place so that it will not wobble or move during transit.
 Once the mirror is safely in place, close the box and use plenty of tape to seal it shut.

 If you want to save yourself the trouble of gathering the right supplies and packing a large mirror on your own, you could also get professionals to do it for you.
 Especially if you have a custom framed mirror that is larger or heavier, getting a professional who knows how to pack a mirror already is the safest option.
 It is also the best way to ship a mirror safely so that it makes it to its new location without any damage.
-At Rosenbaum Framing, we offer professional art packing, including packing for mirrors of all different shapes and sizes.
+Through the Rosenbaum Art Services division, we offer professional art packing, including packing for mirrors of all different shapes and sizes.
 We can also help with anything from packing to installation to make moving your mirror carefree.